sysdiglabs/terraform-google-secure/modules/services/webhook-datasource/README.md

-# GCP Cloud Logs Module
+# GCP Webhook Datasource Module

 This Module creates the resources required to send Project-specific AuditLogs to Sysdig by creating a dedicated Push Subscription tied to a ingestion PubSub topic.